mrkaland95/inf226-oblig2/README.md

 6. Added a new table for users - Done

-For storing passwords in the database, i used the "bcrypt" library, which simplies the hashing and salting off passwords.
+For storing passwords in the database, I used the "bcrypt" library, which simplifies the hashing and salting off passwords.
-However, for the record, if i were to do it manually, it works like this:
+However, for the record, if I were to do it manually, it works like this:
 1. Take in the plaintext password.
 2. Generate a salt string.
 3. Append the salt to the password